 Yankees -- Joe DiMaggio, 56 games (1941): You might have heard of this one.
 It’s the longest in MLB history by 11 games, and no player since 1980 has even cracked the 40-game mark.

 Royals -- Whit Merrifield, 31 games (2018-19): Merrifield hit in the final 20 games of the 2018 season and then the first 11 of '19 to pass a franchise legend.
 George Brett made a serious run at .400 in 1980, when he hit in 30 straight and ultimately finished at .390.
-It looked like Merrifield might stay tied with Brett, but he got to 31 by dropping down a game-tying squeeze bunt single in the seventh inning Wednesday night against the Mariners.
+It looked like Merrifield might stay tied with Brett, but he got to 31 by dropping down a game-tying squeeze bunt single.
 The streak ended the next day, as he took an 0-for-6.